AdobeDocs/document-services/src/pages/index.md

 ### Apply an electronic seal to documents at scale easily.

 The PDF Electronic Seal API allows organizations to apply an electronic seal (e-seal) to a PDF document using a digital certificate to verify the identity and integrity of a document.
-The API provides an end-to-end cloud-based solution and works with certificates from any TSP (Trust Service Provider) or CA (Certifying Authority) on [Adobe’s Approved Trust List (AATL)](https://helpx.adobe.com/acrobat/kb/approved-trust-list1.html).
-This can be used seal documents at scale across functions and is included with PDF Services API.
+The API provides an end-to-end cloud-based solution and works with certificates from certain TSPs (Trust Service Providers) on [Adobe’s Approved Trust List (AATL)](https://helpx.adobe.com/acrobat/kb/approved-trust-list1.html).
+This can be used to e-seal documents at scale and is included with PDF Services API

 - [Learn more](https://developer.adobe.com/document-services/docs/overview/pdf-electronic-seal-api/)